 Any undergraduate student currently enrolled at Loyola University Maryland who is a member of the Class of 2020, 2021, or 2022 is eligible to apply.
 The CSP hopes to award up to two summer research grants.
 Students who receive CSP summer research grants will present the results of their research at a public lecture during the 2019-20 academic year.

 Please note that applicants are not eligible for this grant if they are currently receiving (or intend to receive) any other funding for the same research project.

 The Catholic Studies Summer Research Grant application requires the following:

-- a typed research proprosal of 750 -1000 words that details the nature of the study, its purpose, and its relations to the Roman Catholic intellectual tradition or artistic heritage
+- a typed research proposal of 750 -1000 words that details the nature of the study, its purpose, and its relations to the Roman Catholic intellectual tradition or artistic heritage

 - a bibliography of pertinent works or resources studies and those to be examined in scholarly research for the project; and

-Each applicant must select a faculty mentor for the summer research project and submit a pdf file containing all of the application materials via email to Bess Garrett, the administrative assistant to the Catholic Studies Program (firstname.lastname@example.org) by 5 p.m. on Wednesday, April 10, 2019.
+Each applicant must select a faculty mentor for the summer research project and submit a pdf file containing items 1 -3 of the application materials listed above via email to Bess Garrett, the administrative assistant to the Catholic Studies Program (firstname.lastname@example.org) by 5 p.m. on Wednesday, April 10, 2019.
 The fourth item, the faculty endorsement letter, should not be included in this PDF but must be submitted to Bess Garrett by the faculty member directly via email.

-Questions about the grant may be directed to Dr. Angela Russell Christman (firstname.lastname@example.org).
+Questions about the grant may be directed to Bess Garrett (email@example.com).